raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 complex pipeline handlers might register cameras composed of several video devices and sub-devices, or multiple streams per camera that represent the several components of the image capture pipeline.
-You should represent all these components in the ``CameraData`` derived class when developing a custom PipelineHandler.
+You should represent all these components in the ``Camera::Private`` derived class when developing a custom PipelineHandler.

-In our example VividCameraData we implement an ``init()`` function to prepare the object from our PipelineHandler, however the CameraData class does not specify the interface for initialisation and PipelineHandlers can manage this based on their own needs.
-Derived CameraData classes are used only by their respective pipeline handlers.
+In our example VividCameraData we implement an ``init()`` function to prepare the object from our PipelineHandler, however the Camera::Private class does not specify the interface for initialisation and PipelineHandlers can manage this based on their own needs.
+Derived Camera::Private classes are used only by their respective pipeline handlers.

-The CameraData class stores the context required for each camera instance and is usually responsible for opening all Devices used in the capture pipeline.
+The Camera::Private class stores the context required for each camera instance and is usually responsible for opening all Devices used in the capture pipeline.

 We can now implement the ``init`` function for our example Pipeline Handler to create a new V4L2 video device from the media entity, which we can specify using